 - Taking your case to trial if necessary

 Don’t wait another day to get the legal advice you need.
-Contact Kreger Brodish LLP today for a free, no-obligation consultation with a Durham dog bite lawyer.
+Instead, contact Kreger Brodish LLP today for a free, no-obligation consultation with a Durham dog bite lawyer.